Barangaroo Point Reserve

 An international tender process was held for the park’s design in 2009/2010 with Johnson Pilton Walker in association with Peter Walker and Partners Landscape Architecture, landing the contract.
 The team’s winning design juxtaposes a rugged sandstone topography inspired by the naturalistic pre-1836 shoreline of the historic Port Jackson area, against a flourishing and modern CBD.
 It transforms a disused shipping container yard into one of Sydney’s most stunning green headlands, visually linking the headland archipelagos of Balls Head, Goat Island and Ballast Point.

 “One of the elements of the harbour headlands is that in their natural form they were examples of the bush.
 They still play a strong part of this symbolic meaning of the Sydney Cove area so we were determined to recreate that rich, complicated and more interesting plant composition for the forum of the headland, while adding a dimension of naturalness to the overall park.”
-Peter Walker, Landscape Architect and Lead Designer, Headland Park
+Peter Walker, Landscape Architect and Lead Designer, Barangaroo Point

 Incorporating native Sydney plants such as large Angophoras, Banksias and Port Jackson and Moreton Bay fig trees, the vegetation element follows very strictly on the vocabulary of the natural bush when the Aboriginal Gadigal people were living there.

-In line with Barangaroo’s commitment to sustainability, Headland Park foreshore edge and the northern cove will be created from sandstone extracted from the site.
+In line with Barangaroo’s commitment to sustainability, Barangaroo Point Reserve foreshore edge and the northern cove will be created from sandstone extracted from the site.
 Up to 37,000 cubic metres of Sydney’s iconic Hawkesbury sandstone will be a key feature, reminiscent of the naturally occurring sandstone foreshores throughout Sydney Harbour

-Headland Park is due for completion in 2015.
+Barangaroo Point Reserve is due for completion in mid 2015.